codelucas/newspaper/README.rst

 -------------------------------

 Help support me via Patreon so I can dedicate more of my time towards Newspaper3K!
-I plan on adding things like advanced machine learned based techniques for the news intelligence domain and improve article identification.
-We can perhaps have lofty long-term goals such as tackling the fake news problem. `View our Patreon support page here`_
+I plan on adding things like advanced machine learned based techniques for news, image, and full-text extraction.
+We even have lofty long-term goals such as tackling the fake news problem!
+`View our Patreon support page here`_

-This service is already used around the world by startups, top news organizations (CNN, NYT, etc), graduate school researchers, and, of course, hackers like you :) Perhaps one day we can even tackle the fake news problem and be at the forefront of that.
+*This service is already used around the world* by startups, top news organizations (CNN, NYT, etc), graduate school researchers, and, of course, hackers like you :) Perhaps one day we can even tackle and be at the forefront of the news intelligence domain; tackling new problems such as fake news, nlp, author credibility.
 Your support goes a long way, thank you.

 Development
 -----------